AlgoMystique/NexaStudio/README.md

 ![Screenshot of the Website](screenshots/4.png)
 ![Screenshot of the Website](screenshots/5.png)
 ![Screenshot of the Website](screenshots/6.png)

-## Features
+## ✨ Features

 - Interactive UI/UX mockups
 - Animated GIFs demonstrating user interactions
 - Responsive design using Bootstrap
 - Visually appealing layout with a gradient background
 - All images, including the logo and GIFs, created by the author

-## Technologies Used
+## 🛠 Technologies Used

 - HTML
 - CSS
 - Bootstrap
-- Canva (for UI/UX designs)
+- Canva
+- Figma

-## Usage
+## 📩 Let's Connect!

-Feel free to explore the website, interact with the designs, and view the mockups and animations.
-You can also customize the code to fit your needs.
+If you have any feedback, suggestions, or collaboration ideas, feel free to reach out! 🚀